pkarsy/rfboot/help/Installation.md

 You need to:
 - Install the apropriate software in the PC
 - Download and install rfboot from github
-- Build the usb2rf module (Connects to a USB port of the PC)
+- Assemble and configure the usb2rf module (Connects to a USB port of the PC)
 - Configure rftool to use the usb2rf module
 - Burn the apropriate firmware usb2rf needs (An Arduino sketch)